MEDP33100/project-2-complainers/README.md

 Toggle Marker Clustering - Users can turn clustering on or off.
 When clustering is on, markers are grouped into colorful circles with random tooltip messages.
 When off, markers appear individually across the map.

+Click Pins for More Info – Clicking a pin shows details like complaint type, borough, zip code, and date.
+Just a quick way to see what the complaint is about without filtering.
 ## **Technologies Used**

 Leaflet.js—  interactive map